1,000+ Opportunities

 This brief report highlights results of a feedback survey provided to R3 grant program applicants regarding their application experiences.
 Overall, survey respondents appeared satisfied with the process and offered recommendations to consider for improving future grant application cycles.

-Based on current listing details, eligibility includes: Nonprofit organizations, local governments, and tax-exempt faith-based organizations serving designated R3 zones in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, local governments, and tax-exempt faith-based organizations serving designated R3 zones in Illinois.
+Confirm the full requirements in the official notice before applying.